Leave your contact details and Get 3 Live Classes for Free

 How Many Colleges Accept a 1300 SAT Score?

 Many colleges and universities across the United States accept students with a 1300 SAT score.
 This score opens doors to both public and private institutions, particularly those that are not in the Ivy League category.
+Knowing how to Submit SAT Scores to Colleges correctly is also important to make sure that application deadlines and requirements are met.

 Best Colleges for a Student with a 1300 Score